top of page

 Diamond & Moissanite

 We only choose the best gems for our jewellery.
 Classic white diamonds and moissanites are graded by the same scales.
 4Cs stand for colour, clarity, cut, and carat weight.
-The most precious stones are colorless (DEF) or near-colorless (GHIJ) and we give our preference for these.
+The most precious stones are colourless (DEF) or near-colourless (GHIJ) and we give our preference to the first category in most cases.
 Fancy coloured gems need to have vivid deep colour.
-Pure coloured gems without any secondary hue are traditionally more valuable, however in coloured stones aesthetic beauty is the most important factor.
+Pure coloured gems without any secondary hue are traditionally more valuable, however in coloured stones general aesthetics is the most important factor.

 Another important factor to consider is clarity of a stone.
 For moissanites it is never an issue, because these are lab-grown and therefore, do not have inclusions that occur in natural stones.
-As for diamonds, again, we choose the perfect stones with such microscopic inlusions that are not noticeable with nacked eye, they correspond to clarity IF, VVS and VS.
+As for diamonds, again, we prefer to choose the perfect stones with microscopic inclusions that are not noticeable with the nacked eye, they correspond to clarity IF, VVS and VS.

 Emerald

 4Cs are also used to determine the value of an emerald.
-The most important of these four is color.
-The best color is vivid green or blueish green with even saturation and no color zoning.
+The most important of these four is, however, colour.
+The best colour is vivid green or blueish green with even saturation and no colour zoning.
 A gemologist judges a diamond's clarity grade by using a 10x loupe while the clarity of an emerald is often assessed with the naked eye.
 Natural emeralds are typically included while the rare clearest specimens are very expensive.
-In general moderate inclusions do not spoil the overall look of an emerald.
+In general, moderate inclusions do not spoil the overall look of an emerald.
 Emerald inclusions are often described as looking mossy or garden-like.
 They’re sometimes called “jardin,” which is French for garden.
-However, when the inclusions have a negative effect on transparency and clarity, they also dramatically reduce value.
+However, when the inclusions have a negative effect on transparency and clarity, they dramatically reduce value.

 Talking about emeralds, it's quite important to mention treatments that may be applied to these stones to enhance their characteristics, especially colour and clarity.
 There are many treatments and enhancements regularly applied to emeralds.
 Because most emeralds have tiny fissures that reach the surface of the gem, it is possible to fill internal inclusions by forcing oil through the surface-reaching fissures.
-Thus, oil hides flaws and improves colours, however, these concealed flaws could make the stone more fragile than it appears.
+Thus, oil hides flaws and improves colour, however, these concealed flaws could make the stone more fragile than it appears.
 It may even be unsuitable for jewellery use.
 Another problem with oiling is that it eventually wears off and after many years of wear, you may wish to have your emerald re-oiled.
-We do not use oiled emeralds in our jewellery.
+We prefer not to use oiled emeralds in our jewellery, if we do, only minor amounts of oil are acceptable.

 Sapphire & Ruby

-The most valuable type of sapphire is the cornflower blue colour, known as Kashmir Sapphire or Cornflower Blue Sapphire or dark blue also called Royal Blue especially popular in the Western world.
-Another valuable sapphire form is the very scarce, orange-pink Padparadschah.
-An exotic type of sapphire, also called the Color Changing Sapphire, displays different colours depending on lighting.
+The most valuable type of sapphire is the blue colour, known as Kashmir Sapphire or Cornflower Blue Sapphire or dark blue also called Royal Blue which especially popular in the West.
+Another valuable sapphire is the very scarce, orange-pink Padparadscha.
+An exotic type of sapphire, also called the Colour Changing Sapphire, displays different colours depending on lighting.
 In natural light, this colour changing sapphire turns blue, but in artificial light, display a violet colour.
-The yellow and pink sapphire have become very popular, and are often seen in jewellery too.
+The yellow and pink sapphire have become very popular recently, and are often seen in fine jewellery too.

-Blue sapphires usually have some inclusions, but generally have better clarity than rubies.
+Sapphires usually have some inclusions, but generally they have better clarity than rubies.
 Several types of inclusions can be found in various sapphires.
 An example of this is the long thin mineral inclusions called needles.
 They typically also will have feathers or white, cloudy lines inside that can make the sapphire look opaque.
-It is very rare to find blue sapphires with extremely high clarity, making them very valuable.
-Price goes up with rarity.
+It is very rare to find blue sapphires with extremely high clarity, which are considerate very valuable.
+Price goes up with rarity, so the largest, brightest, clearest sapphires and rubies are the most expensive.

 The most popular treatment for corundum is heating.
 Very hight temperatures are used to improve dull-looking stones, the changes result in more vivid colour and better clarity.
 Interestingly, heating may occur naturally as well.
 Because changes brought by heating are permanent, we accept sapphires and rubies that went through this procedure.